 The basic parameters are variables that are provided in specific situations that reduce the number of steps required to create a parameter control.
 Basic Parameters are available to make a flexible top or bottom filters for a specified number of items in a set.
 In histograms, a parameter can be added that allows users to specify the size of each bin.
 Reference lines include a parameter option that provides a way to make the reference line change based on a user-selectable parameter value.
-Below diagram shows the three Basic Parameter controls in action.
+The below diagram shows the three Basic Parameter controls in action.

 Basic parameter controls diagram

-The histogram on the top of above diagram displays order counts by the Size of Orders.
-The Sales Bin parameter allows the end user to change the size of each bin.
+The histogram on the top of the above diagram displays order counts by the Size of Orders.
+The Sales Bin parameter allows the end-user to change the size of each bin.
 The Parameter Size Range is from $500 to $10,000.
 The bullet graph in the lower left of above diagram compares sales (bars) to prior year sales (black reference lines) for every product name.
 The data set includes over 1,000 product names.
-The parameter allows the user to change the number of products displayed through a flexible top down filter.
+The parameter allows the user to change the number of products displayed through a flexible top-down filter.
 You can see that currently the top 15 products are being displayed.
 The scatter plot in the lower right includes a reference line called Profit Threshold that allows the user to change the threshold value and change the position of the reference line and the corresponding shading below the line.

 All of these are Basic Parameters that are selectable options for these uses.
 Parameterizing a histogram’s bin size is accessed via a right-click on the bin field name that appears on the dimensions shelf.
 The flexible filter in the bullet graph is accessed by right-clicking on the product name dimension and selecting the Top tab in the filter dialog.
 The reference line parameter is accessed when adding the reference line by clicking the Value drop-down selector and picking the Create a Parameter Option.
-Below diagram shows each of the menus.
+The below diagram shows each of the menus.

-While basic parameters are very easy to create, they are also currently limited to the specific use cases as shown in Below diagram.
+While basic parameters are very easy to create, they are also currently limited to specific use cases as shown in the below diagram.
 Top or bottom filters, bin sizing, or flexible reference lines; if you want to create more advanced parameters, these require a little more effort.